How to write a formal email with 8 examples & template

 However, there's an even easier way.
 MailMaestro is an AI writing tool that turns short instructions into ready-to-send emails and message.

 If you're still struggling to find the right words for writing formal email, MailMaestro can help you get started and offer some inspiration – or even write the whole email for you with click of a button.
-As you can see from the example below:
+You can try it for free here.

 Do you still wonder how to send a formal email?
 We hope not.
 The next time you are writing a formal email just keep these examples in mind and you can communicate with confidence.